bitcoin-computer/bitcoin-computer-bitcore/CONTRIBUTING.md

 ```
 git push origin [branch_name]
 ```

+Picking up new issues in parallel or after your pull request has been merged in the main BitcoinSource repo <--- Always work on a new branch *** but also keep your fork and local origin/master in sync with upstream/master

+git checkout master
+git pull upstream master (Or git fetch upstream master; git merge upstream/master) git push git checkout -b new-issue

+You can skip the push above but your fork is no longer in sync with upstream and would be nice to have every copy in sync with the main source

 Please write meaningful commit messages.
 Consider [squashing minor changes into a single commit](https://stackoverflow.com/questions/5189560/squash-my-last-x-commits-together-using-git) and [rewording commit messages](https://help.github.com/articles/changing-a-commit-message/) as needed.